Notargets/gocfd/documentation/burgers3d-design.md

-# 3D Inviscid Burger’s Equation Solver Implementation Guide
+# 3D Inviscid Burger's Equation Solver Implementation Guide

 ## Overview

-This document describes the implementation of a 3D inviscid Burger’s equation solver using discontinuous Galerkin (DG) methods in conservation form.
+This document describes the implementation of a 3D inviscid Burger's equation solver using discontinuous Galerkin (DG) methods in conservation form.
 The solver combines `kernel_program.go` from gocca with the tetrahedra package from gocfd to create a partition-parallel solver supporting both OpenMP and CUDA execution.

 The conservation form approach with flux corrections serves as a testbed for the numerical methods and infrastructure that will be used in a subsequent Navier-Stokes equations solver.

 ## Mathematical Formulation

-The 3D inviscid Burger’s equation in conservation form:
+The 3D inviscid Burger's equation in conservation form:

 ```
 ∂u/∂t + ∂F/∂x + ∂G/∂y + ∂H/∂z = 0